ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 If your cheat is here and you don't like that please let me know so I can take action.

+If any cheats won't work please let me know my creating an issue in Github.

 Request for cheats, ask for help and chill out here: https://discord.gg/VndKxFg7EE

 Recommended cheats and overclocking software for usage